trulyspinach/ledcube_8x8x8/README.md

 ## Software.

-Well, since it is an Atmega32A, you can totaly program it using Arduino IDE.
+Well, since it is an Atmega32A, you can totaly program it using Arduino IDE(You don't need to).
 I haven't had enough time to write some beautiful program yet, but the demo code included is just enough to test and proof your circuit is working.

 Yes I will put more code here later..